sefffal/PlanetOrbits.jl/README.md

 # Corner Plots via Python's corner package
 using PyCall
 corner = pyimport("corner")
-import PyPlot # Necessary for plots to auto-display
+import PyPlot # Allows the corner to auto-display

-# Reorganize the samples, subset every 10th, and plot.
+# corner.corner requires a matrix instead of a chains object
 prepared = hcat(
     chains[:a][:], # a
     chains[:e][:], # e